vnzo/runorfocus/README.md

   bindsym $mod+w              exec rof-browser.sh
 ```
 4.0 if you haven't set system variables for $BROWSER, use the $APP_NAME instead.
-5.0 if it's terminal app, like vim, use instance=vim instead.
+5.0 if it's terminal app, like vim, use "title=VIM" instead of class=$BROWSER.